emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-When publish the update message.
+When to publish the update message.
 Can be one of:

 - contains_object_list: only if the update message contains object list